centau/ecr/docs/api/Signal.md

 # Signal

-ECR Signal class.

 ## Methods

 ### connect()

 Connects a given function to the signal to be called whenever the signal is fired.

 - **Type**